lumada-design/hv-uikit-react/packages/app-shell-services/README.md

 ## Example (provider)

-A provider implements an hook that matches the consumer's contract:
+A provider implements a hook that matches the consumer's contract:

 ```typescript
 import { useTranslation } from "react-i18next";